 Compromised credentials can happen to everyone - Don't let it be you

-Drawing on the research findings and our own expertise we have produced a simple five-step guide to those organizations that want the best of both worlds — a secure network and a productive workforce.
+Drawing on the research findings and our own expertise we have produced a simple six-step guide to those organizations that want the best of both worlds — a secure network and a productive workforce.

 Implement real-time monitoring

 so you know what’s happening on your network.

 so you can identify if authenticated credentials have been compromised and stop network access.

 on when, where and how long users access the networks.
 If an employee signs in from an unusual location from an unusual time — you’ll know something is not right.

 Choose a solution that is neither complex nor costly